SYOP200/Flipper-Zero-Downloads/README.md

 ## FLIPPER ZERO DOWNLOADS
-A ton of Flipper zero files such as, Sub Ghz files, Rf files, IR files, and some custom firmware and apps!
+Curated collection of plugins, files, and firmware for your Flipper Zero.
 <h3>